-The explanation of Walter Strickland is very The explanation of Walter Strickland is very simple.
-If he requires understanding it is because of dulled interests and vitality of the ordinary, individual, living under capitalism.
+The explanation of Walter Strickland is very simple.
+If he requires understanding it is because of dulled interests and vitality of the ordinary individual, living under capitalism.
 Strickland was an inveterate wanderer.
-That was because his mind, was that of the wandering scholar, of the type that belonged to the Middle Ages and played such an important part in the social history of the twelfth and thirteenth centuries.
-In order to pursue this life of learning he found it was desirable to dive and to travel he found it was desirable to live and to travel third class and to identify his interests with those of the poor and of the politically weak and outcast rather than with the social ruling class.
+That was because his mind was that of the wandering was because his mind was that of the wandering scholar, of the type that belonged to the Middle Ages and played such an important part in the social history of the twelfth and thirteenth centuries.
+In order to pursue this life of learning he found it was desirable to live and to travel third class and to identify his interests with those of the poor and of the politically weak and outcast rather than with the social ruling class.
 He felt that the rich were not too sympathetic towards real scholarship, and so gradually his ideas assumed a propagandist guise.
 He felt the truth was no respecter of parties, institutions, social orders, or governments.
-Hence his love of scholarship tended to make him
+Hence his love of scholarship tended to make him a revolutionist.